xparadoxical/gddocs/docs/endpoints/songs/sfxlibrary.md

 You can also fetch the latest version of the SFX Library by sending a GET request to `https://geometrydashfiles.b-cdn.net/sfx/sfxlibrary_version.txt`.

+The SFX library format is covered [here](/resources/client/sfxlibrary.md).

+## Downloading SFX

 You can download a sound effect by sending a GET request to `https://geometrydashfiles.b-cdn.net/sfx/s{id}.ogg`.
+Note that there are quite a bit of unused SFX that you won't find in the library.

+## Archive

-The SFX library format is covered [here](/resources/client/sfxlibrary.md).
+The music library and SFX library versions are auto-archived by Cvolton at https://cvolton.eu/sfx.